wandyezj/class_achievements/outline.md

     * Each student should be able to note their own progress towards each objective.
         * Each student should be able to indicate areas they think they have achieved and areas they are struggling with.

+* Teachers can denote their expectations for an objective to students. {Advanced, Progress, Done}
+    * Advanced
+        * Objectives that have not been covered
+        * Streach goals for students
+        * Bonus Objectives
+        * All Objectives can be considered advanced until denoted 'Progress'
+        * Listing out all objectives allows eager students to work ahead at their own pace.
+    * Progress
+        * Objectives that most students should be working on.
+    * Done
+        * Objectives that most students should have achieved
+        * Students who have not achieved the objective at this point need intervention and extra {help, motivation, encouragement}.

 # Site Interactive Scenarios